dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-mesh/mesh-4-faqs.md

 ---
 title: "dbt Mesh FAQs"
-description: "Read some frequently asked questions about dbt Mesh."
+description: "Read the FAQs to learn more about dbt Mesh, how it works, compatibility, and more."
 hoverSnippet: "dbt Mesh FAQs"
-sidebar_label: "Frequently asked dbt Mesh questions"
+sidebar_label: "dbt Mesh FAQs"
 ---

 dbt Mesh is a new architecture enabled by dbt Cloud.
 It allows you to better manage complexity by deploying multiple interconnected dbt projects instead of a single large, monolithic project.
 It’s designed to accelerate development, without compromising governance.